NoahRR/Command-Line-Help-API/README.md

 GET req:
 - displays all navigation paths/endpoints

+### .../all
+GET req:
+- displays all hints with all information

 ### .../search/<query>
 GET req:
 - takes string <query> input and displays hints with maching names or tags